sleepiesther/Dooms-Eye/LTS.md

 - Page Author: Esther

 ## Intro and explanation
+LTS is a type of category that appends a ban list onto the rules of an existing category.
+For example, Any% LTS has the same rules as Any% alongside the bans that LTS brings.

-LTS (short for Limited Tech Selection) is a category that bans specific tech and skips, in order to bring parity between systems and frame rates, as well as make the game more fun to run.
+The goal of these bans is to bring parity between systems and frame rates, as well as make the game more fun to run.

 ## Ban List